is a popular conductor, clinician,

 Ensembles under Allen's direction have received numerous awards at local, state and national levels including recognition by the United States Congress for Musical Excellence.
 He is a two-time high school Teacher of the Year, a Kansas Teacher of the Year Semi-Finalist, and is listed in various Who's Who publications.
 Other honors and distinctions include 5 awards from the Ohio State University School of Music recognizing his teaching and service and selection as a Conducting Fellow for the Eastman Wind Ensemble's 40th Anniversary.
 In 2008, Dr. Allen became the first civilian in the history of the United States Air Force to tour as a featured conductor (USAF Heritage of America Band) and received an Eastern Illinois University Achievement and Contribution Award.

-Dr. Allen is an educational consultant for both Music & Arts, the largest band and orchestra instrument retailer in the United States, and Jupiter Instruments/KHS America.
-In addition, he serves as a clinician for the Hal Leonard Corporation and Meredith Music Publications.
+Dr. Allen is an artist/clinican for Jupiter Instruments/KHS America and also serves as a clinician for the Hal Leonard Corporation and Meredith Music Publications.